home-assistant/home-assistant.io/source/_integrations/event.markdown

 ## The state of an event entity

-The event entity does not capture a state such as `on` or `off`.
+The event entity does not capture a state such as **On** or **Off**.
 Instead, an event entity keeps track of the timestamp when the emitted event has last been detected.

 <p class='img'>
   <img src='/images/integrations/event/event_timestamp.png' alt='Event entity with timestamp value in state and event type "pressed"'>
   Event entity with a timestamp value in state and event type "pressed".
 </p>

+In addition, the entity can have the following states:

+- **Unavailable**: The entity is currently unavailable.
+- **Unknown**: The state is not yet known.

 Because the state of an event entity in Home Assistant is a timestamp, it means we can use it in our automations.
 For example: